rijvimahmud/xellypic/README.md

-This is my practice pad.
+This is my Practice Pad.
 I do my practice here.
 Thank you.